NeuraLegion/wait-for/README.md

-# Poll Results of a Nexploit Scan
+# Poll Results of a NeuraLegion Scan

-This action polls a Nexploit scan until it returns a detected issue, or its time runs out.
+This action polls a NeuraLegion scan until it returns a detected issue, or its time runs out.

 ### Build Secure Apps & APIs.
 Fast.